metcalfc/gh-refme/README.md

 1. The tool parses GitHub Actions references in the format `owner/repo@ref`
 2. It queries the GitHub API to convert references to their corresponding commit hashes
+   - First checks if the reference is a short hash and expands it
-   - First checks if the reference is a tag
+   - Then checks if the reference is a tag
    - If not found, tries as a branch
+   - Finally tries as a direct commit reference
-   - If both fail, reports an error
+   - If all fail, reports an error
 3. For workflow files, it uses pattern matching to locate and replace references
 4. Changes can be previewed before applying (dry run mode)
 5. Backups are created before modifying any files